alexdelorenzo/mpris_server/README.md

 mpris.publish()
 ```

-Call `loop()` to enter the DBus event loop, or enter the Dbus event loop elsewhere in your code.
+Call `loop()` to enter the DBus event loop, or enter the DBus event loop elsewhere in your code.
 ```python3
 mpris.loop()
 ```